herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 - Once Player 1 finishes controlling all their units, Player 2 will control their units.
 - Once Player 2 finishes controlling their units, the round is considered over and the next round starts.

-## Movement
+## Movement and Action
+- Each unit can elect to move and/or take an action in either order; actions are listed on the unit profile.
+- - A unit can also elect not to move or not to take an action, unless otherwise stated in the unit profile that they must move or take an action.
-- Each unit can move a number of tiles equal to its movement speed unless a tile says it’s impassible.
-- A unit cannot move onto or through a non-existant tile.
+- Each unit can move a number of tiles equal to its movement speed but a unit cannot move onto or through a non-existant tile.
+- Some tiles are impassible and will be denoted on the tile.
 - A unit can choose not to move and stay within its tile unless the units profile says otherwise.
-- A unit can take an Action before taking a Movement

-## Action
-- A unit
-- A unit can elect not to take an action.
-- A Unit can choose to take an action before or after taking a Movement
-- Possible actions are listed on the units profile.

 ### Casting, Magic, and Ranged Attacks
 Such available actions are to make a ranged attack or cast a spell.

-In order to make a range attack, ensure that the defending unit is within range of the attacking unit; range is listed within the attacks profile.
+In order to make a range attack, ensure that the defending unit is within range of the attacking unit; range is listed within the attacks profile and is a measurement of hexes.

-The Attacker then draws a straight line from the closest corner of the tile of Attacking unit to the closest corner of the tile of the defending unit.
+The Attacker then draws a straight line from the closest corner of the tile of the Attacking unit to the closest corner of the tile of the defending unit.
+The direction of model is facing does not matter.

+The Attacking unit must use all their available attacks against the defending unit and cannot split their attacks against other enemy units.

 The number of dice to use will be listed on the spell action within the unit profile under 'Attack'

 In order to “Hit” your target, you roll a number of d6 equal to the Attack value of the weapon and those that land at or above the attackers "Accurancy” value are considered hits.

-Example: Player 1 is using a Mage Unit to cast a Fireball.
-The Mage Units Accuracy is 3+ and the Fireball spell is 4 Attacks.
-This means Player 1 would roll 4d6 and any that land at or above a three are considered to have hit the defending unit.
+### Injuring - Removed

 ### Defense Rolls
 Once an attack is considered a hit, the defending unit may usually attempt to use their defense to ignore the injury; denoting their natural toughness or magical protections against attacks.